jbhopkins/bioxtasraw/docs/source/install/mac_troubleshooting.rst

     If you get an error running this function update your numba version to the most recent.

-*   If you are installong on an older Macbook (older than ~2012) you need to install all packages through conda forge (``conda install -c conda-forge <package_name>``).
+*   If you are installing on an older Macbook (older than ~2012) you need to install all packages through conda forge (``conda install -c conda-forge <package_name>``).
 The new ones in the main conda channel cuase an illegal instruction error.
     See this thread: `https://github.com/conda/conda/issues/9678 <https://github.com/conda/conda/issues/9678>`_.
-    It's possible this will be resolved at some point and the main channel will be useable for older machines again.
+    It's possible this will be resolved at some point and the main channel will be usable for older machines again.